bitpressio/bitpressio.github.io/mastering-docker-php.md

         <div class="content">
             <header class="column is-6-desktop is-offset-3-desktop">
                 <h2 class="title has-text-centered">What does the Guide Cover?</h2>
-                <p style="margin-bottom: 2rem"><em>Mastering Docker</em> is a guide that combines a book and videos that help you master Docker as a full time PHP development environment.</p>
+                <p style="margin-bottom: 2rem"><em>Docker for PHP Developers</em> is a guide that combines a book and videos that help you master Docker as a full time PHP development environment.</p>
             </header>
             <div class="whats-inside columns is-multiline">
                 <div class="column is-3-desktop is-6-tablet">